 - Lack of planning accuracy and outcome predictability.
-Plans are often not agile enough to adapt to changing business conditions.
-With better analytics insights and modeling techniques provided through technology, organizations can drive more valuable performance outcomes.
+Plans are often not agile enough to adapt to changing business conditions and support unexpected scenario modeling needs.
+With better analytic insights and modeling techniques provided through technology, organizations can drive more valuable performance outcomes.

 - Stale business information.
 Batch interfaces and a lengthy close-the-books process can result in delayed reporting and analysis.
-With EPM technology, real-time information is integrated into planning for up-to-date, faster, and reliable business insights.
+With Connected Planning technology, real-time data merges with planning for up-to-date, faster, and reliable business insights.

 - Intermittent collaboration.
-With email and spreadsheets, collaboration can feel like a challenge for developing plans and forecasts.
-With accessible technology and appropriate workflows, stakeholders are connected with not only one another, but the intel they need to achieve short- and long-term business objectives.
+With e-mail and spreadsheets, collaboration is a challenge and a hindrance to developing plans and forecasts.
+With accessible technology and appropriate workflows, stakeholders connect with not only one another but the information they need to achieve short- and long-term business objectives.

 - Lack of strategic focus.
 With more traditional tools, organizations could fall short on achieving long-term strategic goals.
 This is because planning and performance measures customarily focused on controlling costs—rather than aligning with strategic growth imperatives.

 - Lack of insight into revenue and operations.
 Numerical reports and presentations can provide murky insight into trends and performance indicators, in addition to difficulty in correlating financial, sales, and operational results.
 Connected Planning technology eliminates this kind of data density by providing clear business insights.

 Five key notes of a Connected Planning solution